toomuchdesign/openapi-ts-json-schema/docs/plugins.md

 ### Notes

+This plugin should be considered bleeding edge.
+I'm still figuring out the best way to integrate `open-ts-json-schema` output with Fastify.

 Please consider that `@fastify/swagger` currently comes with some limitations.
 Eg:

 - no support for `$ref`s in array [🔗](https://github.com/fastify/fastify-swagger/issues/612)
 - `$ref`s being renamed as `def-${counter}` [🔗](https://github.com/fastify/fastify-swagger/tree/v8.10.1#managing-your-refs)

+...therefore the OpenAPI specification resulting from your Fastify application could be affected.

 ### Options